standard-for-public-code/standard-for-public-code/introduction.md

 ## Who is this guidance for

-This guide is for/turn:
+This guide is for:

-* Policy makers
+* policy makers
-* Business and project management
+* business and project management
-* Developers and designers
+* developers and designers

 Working at:

-* Public organisations: institutions and administrations
+* public organisations: institutions and administrations
-* Vendors of policy and information technology to public organisations
+* vendors of policy and information technology to public organisations

-It is not designed for:
+It is not aimed at residents and citizens, journalists or academics.

-* Residents and citizens
-* Journalists
-* Academics

 # Background